-With just a few words, you can immediately sense Arpin’s soul and spirit.
+With just a few words, you can immediately feel Arpin’s soul and spirit.
 Soft, gentle words to comfort and caress, whether you’re in town or up in the mountains.
-They express the unique spirit of the Arpin Mill, where we take the time to do things right and stay true to our own beliefs.
+They express the unique spirit of the Arpin mill, where we take the time to do things right and stay true to our own beliefs.

 The superb Arpin products are still being crafted here today.
 These are a symbol of unique style, essential for anyone who “lives” and loves the mountains, both at home and away.

 Our wool is sourced from the four valleys around us (Tarentaise, Beaufortain, Maurienne and Val d’Aoste).
-The various steps in the spinning and weaving process, unchanged over almost two centuries (between 17 and 24, depending on the fabric), are completed on machines which are listed as National Heritage items.
+The various steps in the spinning and weaving process, unchanged over almost two centuries (between 17 and 24 steps, depending on the fabric), are completed on machines which are listed as National Heritage items.

 Located on the banks of the Versoyen river which provides the water we need to generate electricity and wash our wool, our mill has always sought to respect and protect our environment.
-It’s only natural – it’s the source of so much wealth.
+It is only natural – it is the source of so much wealth.

 Weaving in the Haute-Tarentaise is a tradition from the 17th century.
 Arpin Family stands out in this work with Jean-Baptiste Arpin who invested in this activity in the beginning of the 19th century.

-The Drap de Bonneval, first production of the Arpin Filature, owes its name to the « Pope of Benneval-sur-Arc » (Haute-Maurienne), famous high-mountains guide in the 1800.
-Pierre Blanc (1842-1914), son of Blanc le Greffier, one of the first high-mountains guide, appreciated the quality of the Drap de Bonneval and promoted it in the valley and beyond.
+The Drap de Bonneval, first production of the Arpin Filature, owes its name to the « Pope of Bonneval-sur-Arc » (Haute-Maurienne), famous high-mountain guide in the 1800's.
+Pierre Blanc (1881-1966), son of Blanc le Greffier, one of the first high-mountain guide, loved the quality of the Drap de Bonneval and promoted it in the valley and beyond.